Jpark27614/Emotion-Detection-Program/DOC.md

 - Start using OpenFace on VSCode
 -----

+#### Application Description
+The program will prompt the user with personal questions to elicit an emotional response, and provide a report of what makes the user happy, sad, angry, etc. The questions will focus on a specific topic when an emotion is detected or broaden in scope if no emotional response is observed.
+The goal of this is to be more aware of what triggers certain emotions in order to make informed decisions about daily activities and interactions to increase emotional well-being.
+It has not yet been determined if the program will simply create a report of what topics make the user react, or will also give advice/solutions.

+#### OpenFace on VSCode
 In order to effectively manipulate the OpenFace data, couple of libraries were installed.
 These included ```cv2``` and ```pandas```.  ```cv2``` is part of the OpenCV library, which o used for computer vision tasks.
 It provides tools for image and video processing, including functions for image manipulation, feature detection, and object recognition.
 The ```pandas``` library, imported as ```pd```, is s powerful data manipulation and analysis library that provides data structures like DataFrames.
 DataFrames are two-dimensional, size-mutable, and potentially heterogeneous tabular data structure that are very helpful for machine learning tasks due to their versatility and user-friendly nature.
 The ```pandas``` library is widely used for data cleaning, transformation, and analysis, making it easier to work with structured data.